fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 Connectors are used to connect the pipeline with different log sources and log sinks on the system, allowing Logprep to read and write log messages.
 It is possible to configure different type of connectors via the `type` field.
-Currently, it is assumed that Kafka is being used, which uses the `confluentkafka` connector.
+Currently, there exist two connectors that are meant to be used in production:

+- The `confluentkafka` connector, which combines a Kafka input and a Kafka output.
+- The `confluentkafka_es` connector, which combines a Kafka input and an Elasticsearch output.

-Thus, `confluentkafka` will be described in greater detail below.
+Both will be described below in greater detail.
 The `dummy`, `writer` and `writer_json_input` connectors are only utilized in testing.